How to Salute in a Dressage Test

 The salute is an exercise that occurs at least once in every dressage test.

 If ridden incorrectly, extra marks can be lost.

 So, how do you salute correctly?

 [Please Note: This post was written by a British Dressage judge.
-Although they will be very similar to the rules of other governing bodies, please check the rules and requirements with the governing body that you intend to compete with.]
+Although the rules will be very similar to the rules of other governing bodies, please check the rules and requirements for the governing body that you intend to compete with.]

 The correct dressage salute

 A correct dressage salute occurs once the horse has come to a complete halt.

 Often, riders are so keen to get out of the arena, they salute before the horse has come to a complete halt!
 This is incorrect and will lose you marks.